hashicorp/consul/website/source/api/kv.html.md

   metadata).
 Specifying this implies `recurse`.
 This is specified as part of the URL as a query parameter.

-- `separator` `(string: '/')` - Specifies the character to use as a separator for recursive lookups.
+- `separator` `(string: '/')` - Specifies the string to use as a separator for recursive key lookups.
+This option is only used when paired with the `keys` parameter to limit the dept of keys returned,  only up to the given separator.
   This is specified as part of the URL as a query parameter.

 ### Sample Request